K8 Group: Overview

 K8 operates like a virtual casino, offering slots, table games such as Black Jack, poker and roulette, live dealers and sports betting, for each one of their websites.

 In Asia, their most popular sites are Vietnamese-based, K8vina and K8vn.
 K8 casino is licensed under First Cagayan Philippines, to operate live betting, and operates according to the rules promulgated by the Regulatory Authority.

 Their European expansion began in November 2015, with the establishment of UK-K8, whose headquarters are located in Birmingham, UK.
 They are licensed by the UK Gambling Commission.
-UK-K8 is known for its use of the EveryMatrix’s platform to operate its website, the partnership was announced in early 2017, and was integrated in their affiliate program and also gaming solutions.
+UK-K8 is known for its use of the EveryMatrix’s platform to operate its website, the partnership was announced in early 2017, and was integrated in their affiliate program and also gambling solutions.
 To appeal to British users' needs, they also upgraded their sports betting with Golden Race platform, this means that bet settlement operations happen in real-time, due to Golden Race and EveryMatrix's sportsbook solutions, and has increased its reliability and usage amongst European users.

 K8 used a variety of marketing methods to introduce UK-K8, most notably the sponsorships of Premier League football teams.

-K8partner

-K8 offers an affiliate program, which is noted for its generous commission structure, offering affiliates up to 50% of the revenue earned.